Skip to definition.

 14. Progress by being changed

-"The speech has to go through several more drafts"
+"The speech has to go through several more drafts";

 - move, run

-15. Continue to live through hardship or adversity
+15. Continue to live and avoid dying

-"We went without water and food for 3 days"
+"We went without water and food for 3 days";

 - survive, last, live, live on, endure, hold up, hold out